 How To Crochet The Uneven Berry Stitch

 The Uneven Berry crochet stitch creates a beautiful bumpy texture, making for a lovely warm and thick fabric.
 This is a slow stitch to make, but if used with a chunky yarn it makes for great textured winter accessories, perfect for a hat and scarf set.
+In this stitch guide I will show you how to crochet the Uneven Berry stitch with all the pictures that you need along with a video guide that you can follow along with too.

 This article contains affiliate links, I may receive a commission for purchases made through these links.
 As an Amazon Associate, I earn from qualifying purchases.